 Peanuts are among the foods most often implicated as triggering allergic reactions.
 This much we all know, but we don’t know why.
 Could it be because of this high toxic load from all the pesticides, or could it be the ability that peanuts have to absorb toxic waste and heavy metals from the soil they are grown in?
 Perhaps this could be one of the contributing factors leading so many kids to have life threatening reactions to a mere crumb of a peanut.

-Now I know many of us health nuts - if we were eating peanut butter - would choose organic, which would at least reduce the amount of pesticides and would not contain all the sugar, emulsifiers and hydrogenated oils of conventional peanut butter.
+Now I know many of us health nuts, if we were eating peanut butter, would choose organic, which would at least reduce the amount of pesticides and would not contain all the sugar, emulsifiers and hydrogenated oils of conventional peanut butter.
 But even organic peanuts can have the mold factor, which is not cool if you suffer from any kind of inflammatory, fungal or yeast related health condition like candida or general allergies.

 Peanut Butter And The “Bad” Fats

 Fat is good for us – but we need to eat the health-supportive fats in order to reap the health benefits.
 Peanuts are extremely high in omega-6 fats.
 While omega-6 fats are essential, we also need to have them balanced with omega 3s in a 3:1 ratio.
-Otherwise, inflammation errupts.
+Otherwise, inflammation erupts.

 Peanut butter is rich in omega-6 fatty acids, but is very low in omega-3s (this is exemplary of the typical American diet).
 We don’t need another source of omega-6; we consume enough of it already.

-Pass Me The Almond Butter!
+Pass Me The nut or seed Butter!

+I am a fan of almond butter.
 Almonds are a rich source of Vitamin E, an important antioxidant that protects us from cellular damage, as well as biotin, a B vitamin that enriches our skin.
 They’re also one of my go-to sources for magnesium (nature’s relaxant mineral) and fibre.

 Delicious Benefits Of Almond Butter

 Give almond butter a go.
 Or hazelnut butter.
 Or cashew butter.
 If nut allergies are an issue, use tahini or sunflower seed butter instead.
-Eat as you would peanut butter - on fruit, in a smoothie, with chocolate (the best!), on toast drizzled with honey and cinnamon, or right off the spoon.
+Eat as you would peanut butter; on fruit, in a smoothie, with chocolate (the best!), on toast drizzled with honey and cinnamon, or right off the spoon.
 All of the above happen in my kitchen regularly.